RasppleII/a2server/docs/ivanx/index.md

  Pi 2 Model B and every other Raspberry Pi, and new command line options for the installer script.
 To update, type `a2server-setup`._

-Choose how you\'d like to use A2SERVER, and you\'ll be up and running shortly.
+Choose how you'd like to use A2SERVER, and you'll be up and running shortly.

  * [Raspberry Pi](a2server_raspberrypi.md)
  * [Virtual Machine](a2server_virtualbox.md) (for Mac OS X, Windows, Linux,